When it comes to child custody battles, parents must consider many factors that could impact the judge’s decision. One such factor is smoking.

 Smoking can cause fatigue, irritability, and reduced lung capacity, which could impact a parent’s ability to keep up with the physical demands of caring for a child.

+“If you’re a smoker and involved in a custody battle, there are steps you can take to mitigate the impact of smoking on your case.
 One option is to quit smoking, which could demonstrate to the court that you’re willing to make changes to ensure your child’s health and well-being.

 In some cases, a court may order provisions related to smoking and child custody as part of the custody agreement.
 These provisions could include restrictions on smoking in the presence of the child or requiring a parent to quit smoking altogether.